 LiHV

 LiHV means lithium polymer high voltage.
-A standard LiHV battery pack has a voltage of 4.35 V at full charge and a resting voltage of 3.8 V.
+A standard LiHV battery pack has a voltage of 4.35 V at full charge and a resting voltage of 3.8 V. LiHV batteries are generally compatible with most FPV drones that use LiPo batteries, making it easy for pilots to switch without needing to upgrade hardware.

-The extra voltage provides additional power to the motors which makes your drone fly faster.
+The extra voltage from LiHV provides additional power to the motors which makes your drone fly faster.
 This makes it an ideal choice for those who want a boost in a drone race.
 Moreover, LiHV has a larger capacity which translates to longer runtime, a lower voltage sag, and it is generally safer than LiPo.

 Having said that, most pilots still prefer LiPo over LiHV because the degradation of LiHV performance seems to be significantly faster than that of LiPo.
 But if you are going for a tournament, you should consider swapping to LiHV for the extra power.